Large Language Models Meet Knowledge Graphs for Question Answering: Synthesis and Opportunities: Taxonomy

 \subsection{Complex QA}

-We divide the complex QA into the following categories according to the technical challenges. \begin{itemize}[noitemsep] \item \textbf{Multi-document QA.} Multi-document QA (Multi-doc QA) retrieves and synthesizes relevant information from various sources to provide a comprehensive answer. \item \textbf{Multi-modal QA.} It refers to the QA over data and knowledge involving multiple modalities such as text, audio, images, video, etc. \item \textbf{Muti-hop QA.} It usually involves decomposing the complex question and generating the final answers based on multi-step and iterative reasoning over a factual KG. \item \textbf{Multi-run and conversational QA.} It involves user interactions to determine the final answer since some complex questions can not be answered in a single turn. \item \textbf{Explainable QA.} XQA (Explainable QA) not only gives the answers to the question but also provides explanations for the given answers. \item \textbf{Temporal QA.} It refers to the questions with temporal intent over the temporal KGs that have entities, relations, and associated temporal conditions. \end{itemize}
+We classify the complex QA into the following categories according to the technical challenges. \begin{itemize}[noitemsep] \item \textbf{Multi-document QA.} Multi-document QA (Multi-doc QA) retrieves and synthesizes relevant information from various sources to provide a comprehensive answer. \item \textbf{Multi-modal QA.} It refers to the QA over data and knowledge involving multiple modalities such as text, audio, images, video, etc. \item \textbf{Muti-hop QA.} It usually involves decomposing the complex question and generating the final answers based on multi-step and iterative reasoning over a factual KG. \item \textbf{Conversational QA.} It involves user engagement in multi-turn QA to understand the given context, determine the final answers, and satisfy their information needs. \item \textbf{Explainable QA.} XQA (Explainable QA) not only gives the answers to the question but also provides explanations for the given answers. \item \textbf{Temporal QA.} It refers to the questions with temporal intent over the temporal KGs that have entities, relations, and associated temporal conditions. \end{itemize}